Franz Schieß: Death

 The next day, on 2 September 1943, Schieß led a scramble against a USAAF North American B-25 Mitchell bomber formation attacking rail marshalling yards at Cancello, Naples.
 His unit engaged the fighter escort of P-38 Lightnings.
 Unable to break through the fighter screen to attack the bombers, he followed the force back over the Gulf of Salerno.
 His final battle took place over the island of Ischia; at around 13:45, the pilots heard Franz Schieß radio: "At them again, everyone get ready!"
 At the time, the formation was 30 to 40 km southwest of Ischia when Hauptmann Schieß's wingman was forced away by two Lightnings and lost sight of his Staffelkapitän.
 Ten of the P-38s were shot down, but Schieß's Bf 109 G-6 "Black 1 + I" (Werknummer 160 022—factory number) crashed into the Mediterranean 30 to 50 km south-southwest of Ischia in the Gulf of Salerno.
 Though not witnessed, he was probably shot down by a P-38.

 On September 27 Günther von Maltzahn wrote to Schieß's parents expressing the close friendship they shared:

 I ask that you and your husband accept my and my Geschwader's most sincere and heartfelt sympathy on the unspeakably hard stroke of fate which befell your son Franz.

 I can sympathize with how hard it must be to come to terms with thoughts that you will never see your son Franz again in this life.
 One could not have wished for a better officer.
 Not only did there exist a comradeship and a mutual trust between Kommodore and adjutant that was tested in far more than 100 air battles, but in him I lost my best friend, on whom I could depend no matter what the situation.

-He is credited with 67 aerial victories in 657 missions.
-Among those were 17 P-38 Lightnings, making him the highest scoring "Lightning-Killer" of the war.
+Command of 8.
+Staffel remained vacant for almost two weeks until Hauptmann Karl Leonhard was transferred on 15 September.
+With 17 aerial victories claimed over the P-38, Schieß was the most successful Luftwaffe fighter pilot combating the P-38.

 Summary of career

 Aerial victory claims

 According to US historian David T. Zabecki, Schieß was credited with 67 aerial victories.
-Spick also lists Schieß with 67 aerial victories claimed in 540 combat missions.
+Spick also lists Schieß with 67 aerial victories claimed in 540 combat missions and a mission-to-claim ratio of 8.06.
 This figure includes 13 aerial victories in North Africa, a further 40 aerial victories in the Mediterranean theater and 14 more on the Eastern Front.
+Obermaier however states that Schieß flew 657 combat missions, including 29 on the English Channel, 84 on the Eastern Front and 376 over Malta.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found documentation for 68 aerial victory claims, plus one further unconfirmed claim.
 This number includes 14 claims on the Eastern Front and 54 over the Western Allies, including three four-engined bombers.